-If you are unable to complete midterm examination at the pre-specified time you must inform the instructor via email before the release of the exam in Moodle If a midterm examination is missed due to a valid reason such as illness or other reason approved by the Course Director, the weight of the grade of the midterm will be reallocated to the final exam.
+If you are unable to complete the midterm examination at the pre-specified time you must inform the instructor via email within 48 hours of the exam.
+If a midterm examination is missed due to a valid reason such as illness or other reason approved by the Course Director, the weight of the grade of the midterm will be reallocated to the final exam.
+Late submissions of the midterm will not be accepted.